-However, it’s the emotional and psychological journey that makes inversion practise so valuable and enriching.
+However, it’s the emotional and psychological journey that makes inversion practice so valuable and enriching.
 In fact, it is not uncommon to feel immediately uplifted after an inversion.
 These positive effects can provide an alternative way to counteract mental health challenges, such as SAD (Seasonal Affective Disorder).

 Psychologically, inversions and arm balances can break down some personal barriers.
 When we approach this type of practice we realize that it is consistent mindful dedication without ambition and an open, welcoming attitude toward the teacher and assistance that is the secret to a successful inversion pose.

 Inversions can also help develop patience, focus, and listening skills.
 If information is received positively, familiarity will soften fear enough to be acknowledged and subside.
 This work through the asana—whether physically, visually, or energetically, even at the preparatory work stage (just as beneficial and easily accommodating)—is great stimulation for the mind.

 During inversion prep work we are reminded how to stay curious and courageous.
 The mind enters the body awareness more acutely.
 The trust and openness of a yogi’s attitude develops problem solving skills, while exploring the body’s boundaries, capabilities, and discoveries.
 Executing the final asana becomes less important.
 The real yoga has already begun.